Another holiday without them: Hostage families prepare for sukkot

 (photo credit: Kibbutz Be'eri Spokesperson)

-A sukkah for the hostages was erected Tuesday at Kibbutz Be'eri, one of the Kibbutzim most significantly impacted by the October 7 Hamas attack on southern Israel, in preparation for another holiday that will pass without the return of all the hostages.
+A sukkah for the hostages was erected Tuesday at Be’eri, one of the Kibbutzim most significantly impacted by the October 7 Hamas attack on southern Israel, in preparation for another holiday that will pass without the hostages.

 “It is painful and incomprehensible that we have erected a ‘hostage sukkah,’ the purpose of which is to continue the fight to bring our loved ones back from Gaza,” residents of the Kibbutz said.

-"There is no physical remnant of our home, not a picture, not a curtain, but we are here insisting on building a sukkah that will remind the whole world - there was a house here, there were families here, there was a world here, and it is not complete," said Nira Sharabi, Yossi's widow.
+“There is no physical remnant of our home, not a picture, not a curtain, but we are here insisting on building a sukkah that will remind the whole world that there was a house here, there were families here, there was a world here, and it is not complete,” said Nira Sharabi, Yossi’s widow.

-"We will not stop for a moment, and we won't allow people to forget; we must bring back [hostage] Eli [Sharabi] and Yossi and all the hostages who have been withering away for over a year in captivity.
+“We will not stop for a moment, and we won’t allow people to forget.
+We must bring back [hostage] Eli [Sharabi] and Yossi and all the hostages who have been withering away for over a year in captivity.”

 The ruins of a sukkah in Kibbutz Nir Oz. (credit: Hostages and Missing Families Forum)